-Diákcsoda is a professional and personal blog that deals with the world of education.
-It is a successor of my previous blog A Tüskevár Apródja, which presented stories of children with special educational needs in an inclusive school.
+Diákcsoda is a professional and personal blog that delves into the world of education.
+It is a successor of my blog A Tüskevár Apródja, which presented stories of children with special educational needs in an inclusive school.
 I created this site to go beyond special needs, and, as a twenty-first century teacher, publish articles on pedagogy, methodology and educational issues.
 A wide range of genres are covered from theoretical contemplation and practical tips through personal accounts and interviews.
-Like in my past writings, I wish to maintain the same degree of directness by presenting the stories through my glasses.
+Following the footsteps of my former blog , I wish to maintain the same degree of directness by presenting the stories through my glasses.